mikmik19/mikmik19.github.com/_posts/2019-06-15-static-website-from-jupyter-notebooks.md

 # In Conclusion

 I quite like this solution, but I've only just started using it.
 Problems or chalanges are sure to crop up over time.
-I still haven't set it up so it works with Git.
+I still haven't set it up to work with Git.
 This should just require a file in the `.githooks` folder, but it may cause some trouble -- you never know.